Andrew Young (British politician): Biography

-Prior to entering politics, Young worked as a shoemaker, map-mounter, joiner, and a compositor before becoming a teacher.

 In December 1881, he took up a teaching position at Edinburgh's North Canongate School, situated in the Canongate slum district.
-From 1895, Young served as the school's headmaster, a position he held for 27 years till the year 1922.
+From 1895, Young served as the school's headmaster, a position he held for 27 years in till the year 1922.
 In 1944, following his death, he left £100 in a charitable trust which is annually distributed to schools.

 Young was considered active in the Edinburgh Labour movement, and stood as a Socialist MP for the Glasgow Partick constituency in the 1923 general election.
 He lost the seat in the general election held the next year.
 Moreover, he served on the Town Council of Edinburgh in 1926 on various committees dealing with issues such as housing and public health.
 Young was additionally elected a Bailie, and, after serving a term, retired in 1933.

 In 1923, he was elected Chair of the Edinburgh Association of the Educational Institute of Scotland.

 Young was also known to be a Curator of Patronage of the University of Edinburgh.

 Young also served as Governor of the Heriot Trust, as a member of the Edinburgh Educational Endowments Trust, of the Scottish Central Aftercare Council, and of the Earl Haig Unity Relief Fund.